seancdavis/heartwood/README.md

 ### Markdown to HTML

-As mentioned above, Cambium uses [Mark It Zero!](https://github.com/seancdavis/mark_it_zero) to render markdown editors.
+As mentioned above, Heartwood uses [Mark It Zero!](https://github.com/seancdavis/mark_it_zero) to render markdown editors.
 You, therefore, also have the option to store a markdown text attribute and have it automatically converted to HTML using the `after_save` callback.